Eisenstadt v. Baird: Supreme Court decision

-In a 6–1 decision (Justices Rehnquist and Powell were not sworn in in time to participate in the case), the Court upheld both Baird's standing to appeal and the First Circuit's decision on the basis of the Equal Protection Clause, but did not reach the Due Process issues.
+In a 6–1 decision (Justices Rehnquist and Powell were sworn in too late to participate in the case), the Court upheld both Baird's standing to appeal and the First Circuit's decision on the basis of the Equal Protection Clause, but did not reach the Due Process issues.
 The majority opinion was written by Justice William J. Brennan Jr. and joined by three other justices, William O. Douglas, Potter Stewart, and Thurgood Marshall.
 Brennan reasoned that, since Massachusetts did not (and perhaps could not under Griswold v.
 Connecticut) enforce its law against married couples, the law worked irrational discrimination by denying the right to possess contraceptives by unmarried couples.
 He found that Massachusetts's law was not designed to protect public health and lacked a rational basis.

 Brennan, writing for the Court, made four principal observations: